leowang801/launchpad_technical_challenge/README.md

 The notification sent will alert the user of the current weather condition in the area and the forcast for the day.
 For example, a notification might say "The current weather in Vancouver is 20°C, with a high today of 23°C and a low of 17°C, there is a 90% chance of rain at 3:00pm"

+### Possible problems
+1. The biggest problem is that there is a native iOS weather app which can do all of the same functionality as the app that we are creating.
+    - The iOS app requires that it has location access at all times to provide weather updates which some users may feel uncomfortable with.
+    - The iOS weather app requires that it constantly runs in the background which can use more power
+2. Would have to pay for WeatherKit API
+    - The app would need monitization in order to help pay for the cost of WeatherKit API
+    - Ads and payment could turn users away from the app as it is not a huge upgrade from the free iOS native app